deepakswami07/phase_0_unit_1/week_1/9_cultural_blog.md

 Disagree 1 ----- 2 ----- 3 ----- 4 ----- 5 Agree

-Between 3 to 4

 ## Release 4:

 What was the last topic that someone asked for your advice on?
-Whether to send theri son to s Duke Summer program

 ## Release 5: Update and Share
 Link to your blog on the index of your site and sync your changes.
 Then email the link to your accountability group.